 Day 1 – London - Zurich

-Leave Zurich mid-morning for Vienna by a slick Austrian Railjet train via the fabulous Arlberg Pass through the Alps and into the Austrian Tirol.
+Leave Zurich in the early morning for Vienna on a slick Austrian Railjet train via the fabulous Arlberg Pass through the Alps and into the Austrian Tirol.
 The train runs along the Zürichsee and Walensee lakes, and then hugs the mountainside, before it snakes through a huge valley, past Swiss and Austrian scenery taken straight from the Sound of Music.
-Sit back, relax and perhaps enjoy lunch served at your first class seat.
-Arrive in Vienna and check-in to your hotel, located very close to the station.
-Overnight Novotel Wien Hauptbahnhof or similar.
-(B)
+Sit back, relax and perhaps enjoy breakfast and lunch served at your first class seat.

 Arrive Lviv mid-morning where you will be met by our local partner and transferred to your hotel.
 We have kept the rest of the day free for you to relax after your journey from the UK.
 Or have a wander around as the city can easily be explored on foot.
 Overnight George Hotel or similar.